ManageIQ/manageiq-rpm_build/README.md

 1. Build container image

-   If building RPMs in Copr, obtain auth token and copy to `./copr-cli-token` before building the container image.
+   If building RPMs in Copr, obtain an auth token and copy to `./copr-cli-token` before building the container image.

-2. Start container image
+2. Prepare configuration

+   - Create a local directory with an `options.yml` with the configuration changes you want to make, then when running the container image, mount that directory with `-v <dir>:/root/OPTIONS`.
-   - If overriding npm registry, run container image with `-e NPM_REGISTRY_OVERRIDE='https://path/to/your/npm/registry'`
+   - If overriding the NPM registry, set the `npm_registry` key in the `options.yml`.
+   - If building RPMs in Copr,
+     - set the `rpm.repo_name` key in the `options.yml`.

-   - If building RPMs in Copr, run container image with `-e COPR_RPM_BUILD=true`
+     - run the container image with `-e COPR_RPM_BUILD=true`.

+3. Start the container image

+   `docker run -it <image>`

-3. Set options and run the script
+4. Run the script

-   - Modify `config/options.yml` as needed.
-If building RPMs in Copr, `repo_name` must be set

    - Run `bin/build.rb`, optionally overriding git ref (branch or tag) and release type

      ```
      bin/build.rb --git-ref jansa
      ```